VolmitSoftware/docs/holoui/08-custom-items-item-providers.md

 ## Related preview access control

 Custom item providers do not participate in container-preview authorization.
-The permission, physical-openability, lock, WorldGuard, and access-event sequence is documented once in [Container Previews](/holoui/09-container-previews); the public `HoloUiContainerPreviewAccessEvent` contract is in [API - Previews](/holoui/16-api-previews).
+The permission, physical-openability, lock, WorldGuard, and access-event sequence is documented once in [09 - Container Previews](/holoui/09-container-previews); the public `HoloUiContainerPreviewAccessEvent` contract is in [16 - API - Previews](/holoui/16-api-previews).